 - This trope is played straight with mental attributes, however — it's pretty difficult to put yourself in the shoes of somebody who is four times as intelligent as any real-world individual ever will be.
 Additionally, while the rules do allow you to use your character's Intelligence or Wisdom to solve puzzles, it's explicitly recommended that the Dungeon Master disallow this if it seems like it would be anticlimactic.

-- Likewise, Fallout's spiritual sequel Arcanum: Of Steamworks & Magick Obscura contains all of the above examples, as well as numerous others.
-If one achieves 20 strength and dexterity, you will be preternaturally powerful and able to easily solve any problem you can murder your way out of.
+- In Fallout's spiritual sequel Arcanum: Of Steamworks & Magick Obscura, if you achieves 20 strength and dexterity, you will be preternaturally powerful and able to easily solve any problem you can murder your way out of.
 This is greatly helped by the lack of cutscenes to move the story along.

 - In Dragon Age: Origins, new conversation options are opened thanks to your Cunning attribute.
 There is, of course, a Coercion skill.
 Apparently lopping off enemy heads can make you really, really good at convincing people.
 But would you argue with someone who can turn a fire-breathing dragon into a scaly John the Baptist impersonator?